Are you searching for a radio broadcasting software for your web radio?

 Launched in 2002 by Spacial Audio, SAM Broadcaster has become the best selling internet broadcasting software.

-Did this make it the best radio automation software for hobbyists and professional internet radio broadcasters?
+Did this make it the second-best radio automation software for hobbyists and professional internet radio broadcasters?
 No!

 Let’s peak under its hood and find out why: